- Written by Dr.Mehmet Demircioglu

 I connect temple planning with receding hairline diagnosis before I talk too confidently about graft numbers.
 If the recession is active, medication, monitoring, or a more conservative design may be the safer first step.

-Why can a low temple plan waste donor grafts?
+A low temple plan can waste donor grafts

 A low temple plan can use many grafts in a small visible area.
-If the shape is too low or too flat, the patient may get a dramatic early outline but lose flexibility later.
+If the shape is too low or too flat, the result may create a dramatic early outline but leave less flexibility later.
 Donor grafts cannot be used twice.

 I pay attention to the donor budget, not only the immediate hairline.
-The donor area has to serve the patient for possible future frontal, mid-scalp, or crown needs.
-My article on safe lifetime graft use explains why a pleasing first operation should not spend grafts as if future loss will never happen.
+The donor area may still be needed for future frontal, mid scalp, or crown work.
+A pleasing first operation should not spend grafts as if future loss will never happen.
+Keep that in mind with safe lifetime graft use.

 Low and flat temple designs are also visually risky.
 Natural mature hairlines often have some maturity, irregularity, and facial balance.
-A design that removes all recession can look artificial, especially as the patient ages.
-My warning about low and flat hairlines applies strongly to aggressive temple work.
+A design that removes all recession can look artificial, especially with age.
+The same warning about low and flat hairlines applies strongly to aggressive temple work.

 Temple planning should follow the whole face and hairline, not only fill the lowest visible corner.